whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

 - This classification is far from perfect.
 As long as removing stop words, I removed some common names of recruiters, or words that appear in job offerings from some groups, but that remain un-informative.
 For example, some job offerings explain benefits, other don't.
 Either way, this word is not important in our classification, so I remove it.
 A lot more can be done in this sense.

-- K-means clustering assumes all clusters are symetrically in all dimensions (all features have the same spread).
+- K-means clustering assumes all clusters are symetrical in all dimensions (all features have the same spread).
 This is not necessarily true, or a good approximation.
 In the next post we will see how to improve on this.

 - A **probabilistic labelling** makes more sense in this example.
 Some job offerings may intersect two categories.
 This will be the topic of the next post.